Chickenpox vaccine

 Complications include:

-- Lung involvement, more common in adults.
+• Lung involvement, is more common in adults.

-Severe chickenpox in an 11 months old child
+Severe chickenpox in an 11-month-old child

 The success of the U.S. chickenpox vaccination programme